Msait/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: In order to solve diagonal sudoku, we should add another constraint: if box located on one or both of the diagonals we should check the corresponding values for uniqueness.
+A: In order to solve diagonal sudoku we should add another constraint: if box located on one or both of the diagonals we should check the corresponding values for uniqueness.
+It’s more challenging task then solving common Sudoku, because instead of checking only peers of the target (items in the same row, column or box) – we also should check the diagonals, which now also must have values in range 1-9, and without duplicates.

 ### Install